Sun & Clouds. Tranquil. A Bit of Snow/Rain Tonight…

 Today:

 Mostly sunny, breezy and cold.
-Highs only in the 30s to around 40º.
-Northwest winds at 15-25mph, diminishing later in the day.
+Highs in the mid to upper 30s.
+Northwest winds at 15-25mph with gusts to 35mph in the morning.
+Winds will diminish some during the afternoon.

 Tonight: